soccerGB/DockerTestScipts/Azure/prepAzureVHD/AzureVHDUploadInstructions.md

       - Install-Package Docker -ProviderName DockerProvider -Force ( you might need to add an external network interface to enable access to internet for downloading files)

-   - Pull nanoserver and windowservercore images to the system
+   - Pull microsoft/nanoserver:1709 and microsoft/windowservercore:1709 images to the system
    - Generalize the image using sysprep tool
       Run "c:\windows\system32\sysprep\sysprep.exe /generalize /oobe /shutdown" to [sysprep] (https://docs.microsoft.com/en-us/azure/virtual-machines/windows/classic/createupload-vhd) a VHD